cryoTUD/locscale/README.md

 locscale run_locscale -em path/to/emmap.mrc -mc path/to/model.pdb -res 3 -v -o model_based_locscale.mrc
 ```

-Her,e emmap.mrc should be the unsharpened and unfiltered density map.
+Here, emmap.mrc should be the unsharpened and unfiltered density map.
 If you wish to use the two half maps instead, use the following command:

 ```bash
 locscale run_locscale -hm path/to/halfmap1.mrc,path/to/halfmap2.mrc -mc path/to/model.pdb -res 3 -v -o model_based_locscale.mrc